vicmoh/natural-language-processing/README.md

 Name: `Vicky Mohammad`
 Email: `mohammav@uoguelph.ca`

-If you need help compiling and running the program, please do contact me.
+If you need help compiling and running the program, or has some questions, please do contact me.

 ## General description